risk-first/website/practices/Coding.md

 When this happens, it's because somehow the team feel that [Coordination Risk](Coordination-Risk) is more unmanageable than [Schedule Risk](Schedule-Risk).

-There are some mitigations here:  moving staff from location-to-location on business trips, frequent [show-and-tell](Review), or simply modularizing accross geographic boundaries, in respect of [Conway's Law](Coordination-Risk).
+There are some mitigations here:  moving staff from location-to-location on business trips, frequent [show-and-tell](Review), or simply modularizing accross geographic boundaries, in respect of [Conway's Law](Coordination-Risk):

+> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations."  — _[M. Conway](https://en.wikipedia.org/wiki/Conway%27s_law)_

 When we add **Outsourcing** into the mix, we also have to consider [Agency Risk](Agency-Risk).
 As Kent Beck says: